xobotyi/cnbuilder/README.md

 ### Usage

-As already said - API is the same with `classnames` pkg, and due to my laziness - i'll just copy-past their usage documentation (width small additions)😅😱
+As already said - API is the same with `classnames` pkg, and due to my laziness - i'll just copy-past their usage documentation (with small additions)😅😱

 The `classNames` function takes any number of arguments which can be a string, array or object.
 The argument `'foo'` is short for `{ foo: true }` or `['foo']`.
 If the value associated with a given key is falsy, that key won't be included in the output.